Gaia Data Release 2: Variable stars in the colour-absolute magnitude diagram: Variable object fractions in the CaMD

-The different types of brightness variations as presented in the CaMD may strongly depend on the colour and absolute magnitude as seen in Sect.~\ref{sect:location}, because they are driven by different physical mechanisms.

-Similarly, the variable object fraction -- defined as the number of variable objects per colour-magnitude bin divided by the total number of objects in the same bin -- is expected to depend on the location in the CaMD.
-The variable object fraction was previously determined based on variable objects detected using for example the \textit{Hipparcos} time series \citep{HIPPARCOS_PERIODIC_ESA_1997}.
-Here we significantly expand this investigation using 13.5 million stars with heliocentric distances of up to $1$\,kpc that satisfy the astrometric and photometric selection criteria listed in Appendix~\ref{app:selection} as well as (a) at least 20 observations in the \gmag, \gbp, and \grp bands, and (b) a relative parallax error $< 5$~per~cent.
-In order to reduce the number of objects affected by significant extinction, stars at low Galactic latitudes (from $-$5 to 5~deg) are excluded.
+The different types of brightness variations as presented in the CaMD may strongly depend on the colour and absolute magnitude, as seen in Sect.~\ref{sect:location}, because they are driven by different physical mechanisms.
+Similarly, the variable object fraction, which is defined as the number of variable objects per colour-magnitude bin divided by the total number of objects in the same bin, is expected to depend on the location in the CaMD.
+The variable object fraction was previously determined based on variable objects detected in the \textit{Hipparcos} time series \citep{HIPPARCOS_PERIODIC_ESA_1997}, for example.
+Here we significantly expand this investigation using 13.5 million stars with heliocentric distances of up to $1$\,kpc that satisfy the astrometric and photometric selection criteria listed in Appendix~\ref{app:selection} as well as (a) at least 20 observations in the \gmag, \gbp, and \grp bands, and (b) a relative parallax uncertainty of $< 5\%$~.
+In order to reduce the number of objects that are affected by significant extinction, stars at low Galactic latitudes (from $-$5 to 5~deg) are excluded.
 This effectively reduces the number of disc variables such as classical Cepheids and $\beta$\,Cephei stars.

-Fig.~\ref{fig:FractionInHRD} illustrates this \gaia based high-resolution map of the variable object fraction in the CaMD at the precision level of approximately 5--10~mmag.
-Variability is identified in about 9~per~cent of the stars based on a supervised classification of \gaia sources.
+Fig.~\ref{fig:FractionInHRD} illustrates this \gaia-based high-resolution map of the variable object fraction in the CaMD at the precision level of approximately 5--10~mmag.
+Variability is identified in about 9\%~of the stars based on a supervised classification of \gaia sources.
 This method depends heavily on the selection of the training set of constant and variable objects.
 Minor colour-coded features can be due to training-set related biases.
-The detection of variability further depends on the amplitude of the variables, their apparent magnitude distribution, and the instrumental precision.
-The accuracy of the fraction of variables is affected also by the number of sources per bin of absolute magnitude and colour, which can be as low as one in the tails of the two-dimensional source number density distribution.
+The detection of variability further depends upon the amplitude of the variables, their apparent magnitude distribution, and the instrumental precision.
+The accuracy of the fraction of variables is also affected by the number of sources per bin of absolute magnitude and colour, which can be as low as one in the tails of the two-dimensional source number density distribution.